cloudweg/sap-plc-hello-world-addin/README.md

 # SAP Product Lifecycle Costing (PLC) "Hello Word" Add-In
 This repository shows the example used in my training SAP PLC Enhancements - Add-Ins.
 It introduces how to build an Add-In for SAP Product Lifecycle Costing (PLC).
-The different chapters are divided by branches.
+The different chapters are **divided by branches**.
 You will find the following:

 * master - Basic Add-In without any logic.
 Now your Add-In will be ready for registration.
 * ribbon - Ribbon entry added which triggeres a custom message to be shown